Arux-BTT/TinyMoneroCold/README.md

 ## How secure is it ?

-Fisrt, all is running in RAM, so if you are offline and if you remove all drive, there's no way to record anything.
+First, all runs in RAM, so if you are offline and if you remove all drives, there's no way to record anything.

 Secondly, the tcz extensions comes from http://tinycorelinux.net and are supplied with their md5 checksum.
 I only added three tcz extensions: gnupgV1symlink.tcz, monero-wallet-generator.tcz and monero-wallet-cli.x86.v0-10-0-0.tcz.